mmatyas/pegasus-docs/docs/user-guide/config-files.md

 **Exclusion is stronger than inclusion**: if both the normal and the `ignore-` fields match for a file, it will be excluded.

+Keys starting with `x-` can be used to extend the format with additional data.
+This could be used, for example, by other softwares (eg. scrapers) to store some program-specific data.

 !!! tip "Plural forms"
     Sometimes writing the plural forms of the fields feels more natural, so `extensions`, `files`, `ignore-extensions` and `ignore-files` are also supported, without any difference to their regular forms.